AMPLIFI routers have slow Wifi

 @ui-brett so my connection has the AMPLIFI as the router with an OMT sitting in front (bridged) I use hardware nat and bandwidth steering.
 My wired connection is perfectly fine it is with the wireless that is the issue I have tested with an iPhone 11 - iPhone 6plus also with a Chrome book, MacBook, IPad Pro, Dell Laptop running Linux Mint.
 ALL wireless speeds are consistent 200-300 Mbps not close the the AC standard.
 I have an additional AMPLIFI Instant and another location with similar setup I have a laptop direct connected wired speed is good but same speeds wirelessly.
 When I have tested with other brands I am able to achieve better speeds

-Adam Hall 0
+Adam Hall 0 last edited by

 I was having slowness and sent in support info.
 I was asked to turn off the auto channel settings and set to 2.4 channel 11 and 5 channel 149.
 This seems to have fixed the issue.

 I’m not sure what the “auto” setting does and if this is a bug, but worth trying maybe.